alinsjs/docs/guide/binding.md

 ## 2. checked attribute

 For input elements of checkbox type, Alins will use the `checked` attribute as the binding target.
-When the value of the checked attribute is a variable, the change will be marked as a responsive variable and bidirectionally bound to the input element.
+When the value of the checked attribute is a variable, the change will be marked as a reactive variable and bidirectionally bound to the input element.

 <CodeBox/>